Understanding The ADHD And Schizophrenia Comorbidity

 Treatment for comorbid ADHD and schizophrenia

 Several treatments and symptom management options may be beneficial for those living with both ADHD and schizophrenia spectrum disorders.
-Carefully monitoring psychiatric comorbidities and risk factors can be a crucial part of symptom reduction.
+Carefully monitoring psychiatric comorbidities and risk factors can reduce symptoms.
 Below are a few evidence-based options for symptom management.

 Medication